clojurists-together/clojuriststogether.org/content/members.md

 ---
 title: Members
 type: members
-page_class: members
+page_class: members_page
 ---

-Companies and Individuals that support Clojurists Together will be listed on this page.
+Companies and Individuals that support Clojurists Together are listed here.
 Founding sponsors are people who joined Clojurists Together early, and are marked with a ⭐️.